With more than fifty years of collective experience in environmental and land use law matters, our lawyers are recognized leaders in their field.

 ELC attorneys have experience in litigating cases in a variety of forums from federal and state court to administrative law proceedings.
 We also frequently appear before governmental decision-making bodies from state water management districts to county commissions.
 Our lawyers maintain a high profile, as authors of Op Ed pieces, legal articles and position papers, and as speakers at conferences and seminars.
 Our work has been featured in numerous news articles and garnered significant awards and recognition.

-Lisa’s legal practice focuses on greater Everglades restoration issues, including implementation of the Comprehensive Everglades Restoration Plan, and land use and environmental permitting decisions in Palm Beach County which impact Everglades restoration efforts.
+Lisa oversees the organization’s programs and strategic direction.
+Her legal practice focuses on greater Everglades restoration issues, including implementation of the Comprehensive Everglades Restoration Plan, and land use and environmental permitting decisions in Palm Beach County which impact Everglades restoration efforts.

 Lisa obtained her Bachelor’s degree from the University of Florida and graduated from the Florida State University College of Law, Magna cum Laude, in 1998.
 She is a member of the Florida Bar.
 Lisa was named the Everglades Coalition George M. Barley Conservationist of the Year in 2006.
 She resides in Palm Beach County with her husband and two children.

-ANSLEY SAMSON, Of Counsel
+ANSLEY SAMSON, General Counsel

 Ansley’s focus is on greater Everglades restoration issues, including implementation of the Comprehensive Everglades Restoration Plan and the state and federal water laws that shape Everglades restoration efforts.